lightninglabs/lightning-dev-site/_pages/lapps.md

 * [LightningJ](http://www.lightningj.org/): A project intending to simplify the integration of Lightning implementations for Java developers, containing simple to use API implementations and converters between JSON and XML.
+* [LightningPay-PHP](https://github.com/robclark56/lightningPay-PHP): PHP plugin for eCommerce website to add _Pay by Lightning_ to accept order payments via the Lightning Network.

 ### Tipping
 * [LightningTip](https://github.com/michael1011/lightningtip): Library to accept